Fifth of July (New York): Legacy

 The New York black community continued to reserve the Fourth of July for a bitter reflection on the gap between America's promise and its reality, and the Fifth of July for their own personal celebration.
-Frederick Douglass's 1852 oration in Rochester on "What to the Slave Is the Fourth of July?" is the most noted text from this tradition, and has been seen by historians as embodying a different conception of patriotism.
+Celebrations declined after 1834.
+The tradition remained relevant, but largely merged into local commemorations of the August 1 Emancipation Day in the British Empire, first observed in New York in 1838 as part of a growing national embrace among African Americans.